mheidir/SimpleScripts/README.md

 ## EIP

 Contains **EfficientIP** specific shell scripts.
 These scripts were created in the year between 2020 till current. (*The scripts are pending compilation and will be uploaded soon*)
+- **DHCP Lease Calculator** a simple tool to provide an estimation on the DHCP Leases Per Seconds based on the number of clients with projected growth showing average and peak LPS
 - **kisa_sinkhole.sh**
 rsync a BIND configuration file containing forward zones and push into SOLIDserver via API.
 Meant to be executed via CRON
 - **snmpEipBIND.sh**